junparkh/LendingClub/menu1.md

 (e) Each investor has their own targeted returns, however, for simplicity, we have used the examples given on the Investor video provided by LC = 5%.

-**Summary of Findings – Caps, and Floors** : Each loan tranche that the investor funds have an implicit capped return, i.e. the borrower agrees to the loan with a fixed interest rate which cannot be increased over the life of the loan.
+### Summary of Findings – Caps, and Floors:
+Each loan tranche that the investor funds have an implicit capped return, i.e. the borrower agrees to the loan with a fixed interest rate which cannot be increased over the life of the loan.
 This is the maximum return that the investor can make and therefore represents the cap.
 On the other hand, because it is an unsecured loan the potential loss for the investor is 100%.

 **Implications of the Business Model findings on the EDA and predictive modeling:** the main driver to the future returns by investors are determined by limiting credit losses.
 The overall distributions of credit losses has a fat, left-tail distribution.
 The maximum return is capped when the loan is made but the actual return can be -100%.
 In addition, due to the nature of the credit market, instead of paying 25 % and then default, it makes more sense for the borrowers to default on the whole amount, which explains the shape of the fat tail.

+### Anti-Discriminatory Behavior:
-**Anti-Discriminatory Behavior:** In addition to the above we note that LC paid a class action settlement lawsuit of 77.3M$ in Q4 2017.
+In addition to the above we note that LC paid a class action settlement lawsuit of 77.3M$ in Q4 2017.
 This represented 50% of revenue for that quarter.
 We have not yet been able to get sufficient details regarding this lawsuit to understand whether it is related to discriminatory practices.
 Our investigation is ongoing.

 Another anti-discrimination investigation is related to the zip code.
 We want to check the whether the percentage of the loan lending has the location bias (rich neighborhood verses some area which was weakened by the Economic Depression )